-Christopher Manning represents individual and corporate clients in complex, high-profile civil and criminal litigation.
-Mr. Manning has appeared for trial and appellate proceedings in state and federal courts in the District of Columbia, California, Delaware, Maryland, Massachusetts, Michigan, New York, Texas, and Virginia.
-He also advises clients across the country and around the world on matters relating to actual or prospective litigation in the United States.
+Chris Manning represents individual and corporate clients in complex, high-stakes civil and criminal matters.
+Mr. Manning has appeared for trial and appellate proceedings in state and federal courts across the country, and he advises clients around the world on matters relating to litigation in the United States.

 Mr. Manning has extensive civil litigation and arbitration experience across an array of subject matter areas.
 Mr. Manning's representations have included the recovery of $138.7 million in a False Claims Act lawsuit relating to wireless spectrum auctions, a case that was featured by The American Lawyer in its article, “Williams & Connolly: Do You Believe in Miracles?”
 Mr. Manning also secured a key victory for a multinational investment bank and its affiliates with the dismissal of a securities class action alleging improper practices relating to mutual funds.
 Recently, after being retained as lead appellate counsel, Mr. Manning won a ruling vacating a multi-million dollar judgment against an affiliate of a global financial services firm.